fx-giant/giant-documentations/visual/combination-chart.md

 |Y-Axis|Rainy Days|Bar Graph|
 |Y-Axis|Profit|Line Graph|

-Displayed in the combination chart is the profit margin and rainy days that occur monthly for Newrock Funland.
-As there are more rainy days that occur, Newrock Funland would gain less profit within the month respectively, thus having better customer ratings during non-rainy seasons such as seen from May to October.
+Displayed in the combination chart is the profit margin vs rainy days that occur monthly for Newrock Funland.
+As there are more rainy days that occur, Newrock Funland gained less profit within the month respectively.
+During the non-rainy seasons such as seen from May to October, the profits gained are much better which may correspond to higher number of customers visits.

 **Output**